TREASURIES-Bond yields fall as sliding oil prices hint at mild inflation

 NEW YORK, March 17 U.S. intermediate- and long-dated Treasury yields hit their lowest in over two weeks on Tuesday after further declines in oil prices underscored mild inflation, while weak U.S. economic data pointed to a more dovish Federal Reserve.

-The weakness in oil prices helped push yields on Treasuries maturing within five to 30 years to their lowest since March 2.
-Longer-dated Treasuries benefit from a lack of inflationary pressures, since inflation erodes the value of interest payouts.
+The weakness in oil prices helped push yields on Treasuries maturing within 7 to 30 years to their lowest since March 2.
+Longer-dated Treasuries benefit from signs of mild inflation, since inflation erodes the value of interest payouts.

 Brent crude slipped for a fourth straight session, falling below $53 a barrel in choppy trade, hovering near a 1-1/2-month low hit Monday.